 hair loss (usually from the body) or hair growth

 Very rarely, the following side effects have been reported:

-serious skin reactions (Stevens-Johnson syndrome)
+serious skin reactions (such as Stevens-Johnson syndrome)

 testicular pain and testicular swelling